Seneca Village Tour

-Discover Seneca Village, the largest community of free Black property owners in pre–Civil War New York.
-On this tour, visitors will explore the physical landscape of Seneca Village, still present in Central Park today.
-Conservancy guides offer insight into this unique community, a place of refuge from the crowded conditions and racial discrimination prevalent in NYC, and how the construction of the park resulted in the displacement of its residents through the process of eminent domain.
+Discover Seneca Village, the largest community of free African-American property owners in pre–Civil War New York.
+On this tour, visitors will read the physical landscape of Seneca Village to understand the particular value it provided to Black New Yorkers seeking refuge from the crowded conditions and racial discrimination prevalent in early 19th Century NYC.
+Conservancy guides offer insight into this unique community and the events that resulted in the displacement of Seneca Village residents through the process of eminent domain for the construction of a new park.

 Recommended for those interested in Black history, social history, NYC history, and/or archaeology.